PhysicalBit7/notes/docs/OOP/27_virtual_and_polymorphism.md

 ## Redefining Base Class Methods

-* A method is said to be .term[_redefined_] in a derived class when it has the same name (and perhaps parameter list) as a method in the base class.
+* A method is said to be _redefined_] in a derived class when it has the same name (and perhaps parameter list) as a method in the base class.
   * This is not the same thing as _overloading_.

 * Base class objects use the base class method... derived class objects use the derived class method.